ADN Application Dates

 Associate Degree Nursing

-Apply to Weatherford College via the Apply Texas website and meet TSI requirements.
+Apply to Weatherford College via the Coyote Recruit website and meet TSI requirements.
 You must also provide the Office of Student Services with official transcripts from any other colleges attended.
 It is highly recommended that you consult with an academic advisor to review your transcripts prior to application.

 Submit the following as a packet via mail and/or hand delivery to the Nursing Office during the application period (the address to submit is on the application):

-- ATI TEAS official test scores (itemized breakdown).
-All ATI TEAS exams must be taken through the Weatherford College Testing Center
+• ATI TEAS official test scores (itemized breakdown).
+All ATI TEAS exams must be taken through the Weatherford College Testing Center within 2 months of applying.

 The nursing programs select their classes based on the following scoring methods listed below.
 This scoring system is used in an effort to be objective and to identify students with the clearest set of strengths to undertake the program.
 Students acquire points based on academic achievement and the entrance exam.
 Students satisfying entrance requirements with the highest cumulative scores are accepted until the available positions are filled.